 Things to do

-Norwegian culture in Petersburg can be seen at its best in mid-May when the town stages the four-day Little Norway Festival, featuring Norwegian costumes, a parade, games and dances.
-The highlight of the event is the wonderful seafood buffets and shrimp feeds.
-You’ll never indulge in shrimp, crab and halibut that is so fresh.
+Norwegian culture in Petersburg can be seen at its best in mid-May when the town hosts the Little Norway Festival celebrating Norwegian Independence Day.
+This four-day event features Norwegian costumes, a parade, booths, games, and dances.
+The highlight of the event is the wonderful seafood buffet and shrimp feeds, where you’ll indulge in the freshest shrimp, crab, and halibut.